matthewfeickert/talk-SciPy-2020/talk.md

 <br>
 <br>

-- Rigorous benchmarking hasn't been done yet, but for larger models we've seen a speedup using the backends that support automatic differentiation compared to the NumPy backend with the SciPy optimizer.
-So we think it is significant.
+.large[Rigorous benchmarking hasn't been done yet, but for larger models we've seen a speedup using the backends that support automatic differentiation compared to the NumPy backend with the SciPy optimizer.
+So we think it is significant.]

 ---
 # What SciPy optimizer are being used for MLE?